zachcb/styles-sandbox/gist.md

 1. Decoupling names from values
 2. Using `css` and TypeScript functions to create mixins
-3. Hacking CSS variables to allow for theming
+3. Hacking CSS variables to allow for more flexibility
+4. Utilizing Styled Components to handle theming

 ## More abstract ("semantic") names